-A. In accordance with the UC Berkeley Tobacco Free Policy, smoking of any kind is not permitted within University housing or within properties owned or leased (e.g., courtyards, parking lots, etc.) by UC Berkeley.
-This prohibition is inclusive of the use of all tobacco products, including cigarettes, cigars, smokeless tobacco, electronic cigarettes, and vaporizers.
+A. Smoking or use of a vape of any kind is not permitted within University housing or within properties owned or leased (e.g., courtyards, parking lots, etc.) by UC Berkeley.
+This prohibition is inclusive of the use of all tobacco and nicotine products, including cigarettes, cigars, smokeless tobacco, electronic cigarettes.

 B. Violating any other policy while smoking or using other tobacco products is prohibited.

-Parents and guardians are responsible for the supervision and actions of their children.
+A. Students are responsible for the supervision and actions of their children.
 Parents and guardians are financially responsible for any harm or damage caused by their children to others and/or to property.
-Children are not permitted to play in parking lots, garbage dumpster enclosures, laundry rooms, the community garden, or on stairwells.
+Children are not permitted to play in parking lots, garbage dumpster enclosures, laundry rooms, the community garden, or in stairwells.
 Abusive language, teasing, and physical abuse (e.g., hitting, kicking, biting, etc.) constitute unacceptable behavior by children when that behavior is directed toward other residents of the residential community.
 Dangerous, disruptive or unacceptable behavior by children is not permitted on the University’s premises.

-B. Use of any University resource (e.g., common area, University logo, etc.) for a for-profit activity is prohibited unless as part of a Residential & Student Service Programs sponsored event.
+B. Use of any University resources (e.g., common area, University logo, unapproved short-term rentals or subleasing, etc.) for a for-profit activity is prohibited unless as part of a Residential LIfe sponsored event.

 A. Participation in activities or disturbances that threaten the health and safety of yourself or others is prohibited.